playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-history-through-code/index.md

 > This list is taken directly from [Andrew's GitHub explainer](https://github.com/acdlite/react-fiber-architecture).

-These abilities required Hooks to operate with the limits they have today, but unblocked a slew of features and set the stage for the future...
+These abilities required Hooks to operate with the limits they have today, but unblocked a slew of features and set the stage for the future.

 > **Further reading:**
 >